 BUILDING HEIGHT

 As to nonresidential buildings, "building height" shall be the vertical distance measured to the highest point of the building from base flood elevation.
 As to residential buildings, "building height" shall be the vertical distance measured to the highest point of the building from base flood elevation or from the "best available flood hazard data elevation," (as that phrase is defined in § 252-1) whichever is more restrictive.

+BUMP OUTS/OVERHANGS

+An extension of a room, building, roof, porch, eave, window, bay window, etc., that creates a projection in a wall, or which extends beyond the exterior walls of the building itself

 CARTWAY